Preface of a Saint (3)

 PRAYER (traditional language)

-Merciful God, who dost place all of thy children in families, we confess that those whom we love the most are often strangers to us.
+Merciful God, who lookest not with outward eyes but dost discern the heart of each: we confess that those whom we love the most are often strangers to us.
 Give to all parents and children, we pray, the grace to see one another as they truly are and as thou hast called them to be.
-All this we ask in the name of Jesus Christ, our only mediator and advocate.
-Amen.
+All this we ask in the name of Jesus Christ, our only mediator and

 PRAYER (contemporary language)

-Merciful God, who places all of your children in families, we confess that those whom we love the most are often strangers to us.
+Merciful God, who looks not with outward eyes but discerns the heart of each: we confess that those whom we love the most are often strangers to us.
 Give to all parents and children, we pray, the grace to see one another as they truly are and as you have called them to be.
 All this we ask in the name of Jesus Christ, our only mediator and advocate.
 Amen.

 Lectionary Home Page